9 Simple Steps to Creating a Winning Pitch Deck

 Why Do You Need a Pitch Deck?

-Your pitch deck can be an extremely valuable fundraising tool, especially for first-time founders.
-Not only should it get potential investors excited about your idea and start a conversation that will hopefully lead to an investment, it will also serve as your high-level business plan and help you structure your thinking as you pitch your idea live.
+Your pitch deck can be an extremely valuable fundraising tool, especially for first time founders.
+Not only should it get potential investors excited about your business idea and start a conversation that will hopefully lead to an investment, it will also serve as your high-level business plan and help you structure your thinking as you pitch your idea live.
 Including the slides and content you need while avoiding putting what you don’t need in your deck, can be the difference between a clear and digestible pitch that leads to an investment and one that falls flat.
-In other words, if you decide you’re going to create a pitch deck, you might as well get it right.
+In other words, if you decide you’re going to create your own pitch deck, you might as well get it right.

-When it comes to actually developing the pitch deck, many founders find themselves wondering where to begin.
+When it comes to actually developing a good pitch deck, many founders find themselves wondering where to begin.
 The key here is to keep things very simple.
-Let’s go over how to create a pitch deck and what you should include on each slide:
+Let’s go over how to create a solid pitch deck and what you should include on each slide:

 1. Introduction